 When the community yard sale rolls around, do you struggle to muster excitement for it?
 Yes, it is a way to get rid of stuff.
 But who has the heart to haul discards outside at 6 a.m. only to stand in the heat for hours and haggle with shoppers over a buck or two?
 And then, at the end of the day, there’s all the stuff that remains.

 Large household goods and appliances

-ReStore: Another destination for used household items and building supplies are these retail outlets that generate funds for Habitat for Humanity.
-A friend at who volunteers at the Restore near her home in Tennessee introduced me to this option.
-I was astonished at the array of things that they sold, including appliances, chandeliers, desk lamps, building materials like doors and stone, towel racks, and more.
-(This story is about getting rid of things, but of course, I managed to buy something: a vintage Underwood typewriter for just $20.
-They usually sell for hundreds.)
-Elin Nordegren, the ex-wife of pro golfer Tiger Woods, donated Sub-Zero refrigerators, temperature-controlled wine coolers and a large fountain to the charity, according to the Palm Beach Post.
+Habitat ReStore: These retail outlets generate funds for Habitat for Humanity.
+A friend at who volunteers at the ReStore near her home in Tennessee introduced me to this option.
+I was astonished at the array of things that they sold, including appliances, chandeliers, desk lamps, building materials (like doors and stone), towel racks and more.

 Mattresses, electronics and toxic waste